utapyngo/pytest-unordered/README.md

 ### Nesting

-A seasoned developer will notice that the simple use cases above can be easily be addressed with appropriate usage of builtins like `set`, `sorted` and `isinstance`.
+A seasoned developer will notice that the simple use cases above can easily be addressed with appropriate usage of builtins like `set`, `sorted` and `isinstance`.
 The true value of `unordered()` lies in the fact that you can apply it inside large nested data structures to skip order checking